Chafing: Shorts, creams and how to soothe the condition

 He also suggests trying to stay cool by wearing loose fitting clothing and trying to avoid over-heating by standing in shaded or air conditioned areas.

 A simple trick used by runners is to stick some Vaseline in the problem area between your legs, but many find it melts off too quickly and feels a bit greasy and gross.

-Then there’s the tried-and-tested talcum powder, which could work to dry up some of the sweat but won’t keep the chafe at bay for long.
+Then there’s the tried-and-tested talcum powder, which could work to dry up some of the sweat, but won’t keep the chafe at bay for long.

 Some people have had success with special undergarments designed to prevent heat rub.

-Apparently people have been rubbing the underarm pong protector onto their inner thighs to protect them from chafing.
+People began rubbing the underarm pong protector onto their inner thighs to protect them from chafing.

 The roll on deodorant acts as a sort of lubricant, meaning your thighs will simply glide past each other, without the friction that causes the chafing.

 Plus, it's actually pretty soothing down there, which is heavenly in these hot and sticky times.

 Read more: Why do I swell up in the heat?
 5 ways to reduce heat oedema this summer

 But while you’re no doubt eager to dig out the deodorant (wise to check it can be used safely in the area you need), or opt for some other anti-chafing products to go forth and enjoy a friction-free time, Dr Trikha has a word of warning for those who find their irritation is persistent.